Deputy saves cat trapped in garage door

-ASCENSION PARISH, Lous. – An Ascension Parish deputy saved a cat trapped in a garage door earlier this week.
+ASCENSION PARISH, La. – A Louisiana deputy saved a cat trapped in a garage door earlier this week.

 Deputy Mike Scott was responding to a call for assistance of an animal being stuck in a residence.